0xPolygonMiden/miden-node/crates/store/README.md

 ### ApplyBlock

 Applies changes of a new block to the DB and in-memory data structures.
+Raw block data is also stored as a flat file.

 ---

 ### CheckNullifiers

-Gets a list of proofs for given nullifier hashes, each proof as a sparse Merkle Tree.
+Returns a nullifier proof for each of the requested nullifiers.

 ---

 ### CheckNullifiersByPrefix

 Returns a list of nullifiers that match the specified prefixes and are recorded in the node.

+Only 16-bit prefixes are supported at this time.

 ---